crimsonredmk/ArchLinuxARM-TouchPad/README.md

 - Enable compositing so Gnome Shell will work

 ### FAQ ###
+- **What are the passwords for root/su/sudo?**

+  Following the username:password convention: root:root and linux:linux.

 - **What does uImage.ArchLinuxARM do?**

   uImage.ArchLinuxARM is a kernel and minimal environment to boot Arch Linux ARM, compatible with moboot 0.3.5 and up.